 Due to the sensitivity of KDOR's imaging equipment for tax return processing, only an original preprinted form or an approved computer-generated version of the K-40, Schedule S, and K-40V should be filed.
+Do not send KDOR a "copy" of your form.

-Kansas income tax forms are available throughout the state at city and county clerk's offices, banks, libraries, and other places of convenience.
-Specialized schedules and forms are available from our Taxpayer Assistance Center, or by calling our voice mail forms request line at (785) 296-4937 and from our web site at www.ksrevenue.org.
+Kansas income tax forms are available from our Taxpayer Assistance Center or by calling our voice mail forms request line at (785) 296-4937 and from our web site at: ksrevenue.org.